 Dual Use Research of Concern (DURC)

 Does the shipping course satisfy International Air Transport Association (IATA) and Department of Transportation (DOT) requirements?

-Yes, the Shipping and Transport of Regulated Biological Materials course has been designed to address training information for IATA and DOT.
-IATA training is required every two years.
+Yes, the Shipping and Transport of Regulated Biological Materials course addresses training information for IATA and DOT.
+IATA requires training every two years and DOT requires training every three years.

 Is biosafety training required by entities such as the National Institutes of Health (NIH) and National Science Foundation (NSF)?

 The NIH and NSF require researchers to be trained on this subject.

 Do BSS courses fulfill all biosafety training requirements?

 BSS courses are meant to be a starting point for biosafety training.
 Individuals handling biohazards should receive additional training from their principal investigators, managers, or supervisors in the safe work practices in the field and receive site-specific information from their safety representatives at their host institution.